Shareef Cousin: Trial

+In 1996, Cousin went on trial for Gerardi's murder.
 Babin testified at trial that she was "absolutely positive" that she had seen Cousin commit the murder.
+Around the same time, a tour group was passing by when members of the tour said they saw three black teenage males fleeing the scene of the murder.
+Members of the tour group said they had seen the same teenagers on the street corner near the restaurant about 15 minutes before the shooting.
+A restaurant cook and a member of the tour group identified Cousin as one of the three teenagers.

 James Rowell was also called to testify against Cousin.
 Rowell was expected to testify for the prosecution that Cousin had bragged about the murder to him.
 However, when Rowell took the stand, he denied having the conversation with Cousin and instead told the jury that he was only saying what his attorney and the district attorney told him to say, alleging they threatened him with a long jail sentence if he didn't give them Shareef.
 Rowell also alleged that the prosecutors told him to lie about whether or not he had a deal, noting they scheduled his own hearing so it would not take place until after Cousin's trial, in order to conceal the deal from the defense.
-In response, the prosecution called the lawyer and a police detective who was present for Rowell's deposition.
+In response, the prosecution called Rowell's lawyer and a police detective who was present for Rowell's deposition.
 Those witnesses testified to what Rowell had previously said.

-Shareef's defense team presented witnesses, including two Parks and Recreation supervisors, who testified that Cousin had played in a basketball game in another part of the city and was being driven home by his coach at the time the crime was committed.
+Shareef's defense team presented four witnesses, including two Parks and Recreation supervisors, who testified that Cousin had played in a basketball game in another part of the city and was being driven home by his coach at the time the crime was committed.
 There was also video footage of Cousin playing in a basketball game during the time of the murder.
-Prosecutors argued that the date and time stamp could be inaccurate if it was set incorrectly.

-Detective Anthony Small listed two additional witnesses who supposedly positively identified Cousin as the murderer, but they were never called to testify.
-It later came to light that the detective had lied about having additional witnesses in order to get the warrant.
+The alibi witnesses testified that the game periods had run approximately 8 minutes.
+However, the prosecutor timed the periods of the games and found that the footage appeared to contradict their testimony.
+He also impeached them with prior statements in which they said that the game ended earlier than they later testified.

-Cousin was convicted of first-degree murder by the jury and sentenced to death.
+Cousin was convicted of first degree murder by the jury and sentenced to death.